A process calculus with finitary comprehended terms: Meadow Enriched ACP Process Algebras

-Like in Table~\ref{eqns-ACP}, some formulas in Table~\ref{eqns-ACPmd} are actually schemas of formulas: $e$ and $e'$ are syntactic variables which stand for arbitrary constants of sort $\Proc$ and, in addition, $n$ and $m$ stand for arbitrary natural numbers.
+Like in Table~\ref{eqns-ACP}, some formulas in Table~\ref{eqns-ACPmd} are actually schemas of formulas: $e$, $e'$ and $e''$ are syntactic variables which stand for arbitrary constants of sort $\Proc$ different from $\dead$ and, in addition, $n$ and $m$ stand for arbitrary natural numbers.